 FAP's are only undertaken when the CEDI is greater than 1 ppm or when the applications for the new food contact substance are too broad for a reasonable number of FCNs.
 Due to the toxicology data required, it can be an expensive process and is slower than a Food Contact Notification.
 FAPs lead to generic approval which anyone can use.

 ToR exemption is applicable when the CEDI is less than 0.5 ppb, but a wide range of applications or generic approval is required.
 It is a relatively fast process.

 No Migration Exemption

 If the new food contact substance is not detected in a migration study, it is possible to claim a no migration exemption.
 Suitable detection limits for this are either 10 ppb or 50 ppb of migration, depending on the nature of the subject and application.
 If no migration is detected than there is no requirement to notify the substance to the FDA because it will not become a component in food.

 - Identify the best route for your food contact substance and application

 - Undertake migration testing to assess the level of consumer exposure, customised to your substance and application

 - Advice on the migration study route required – whether calculated, modelled or analytical

-- Prepare and submit dossiers, or provide study data in the required format to enable clients to complete the dossier submission
+- Provide study data to enable clients to complete the dossier submission.

 Download a brochure for more information: